 Why is an accurate word count not useful to many publishers?
 There is a simple reason that may not seem obvious at first, but it makes a lot of sense once it’s pointed out.
-Below is the reasons why we decided it was important to include a publisher word count in the details section for those who will be submitting their writing for publication.
+Below is the reason why we decided it was important to include a publisher word count in the details section for those who will be submitting their writing for publication.

 Word Counter counts the individual words written.
 “He is at a big park” is six words.
 “Supercalifragilisticexpialidocious” is one word.
 The problem for publishers is the six words take up 19 character spaces (20 if you place a period at the end) while the single word takes up 34 character spaces.
 While the length of the words will even itself out to a certain degree over the length of one’s writing, each writer will still produce different length articles even when they have the same word count.